grassLEE/grassLeeBlog/about.md

 I would like to invite you to check out my various projects and associated writeups... especially my Notes_Reader project, where I programmatically generate 'notes' files for various individuals based on the input value from the user.

 ## New projects and other demonstrations
-Lastly, an early version of my bookApp can be found here on pythonanywhere.com [bookList](http://www.grasslee.pythonanywhere.com)
+Lastly, an early version of my bookApp can be found here on my this website by following [this link](learn/2023).